jaredly/j3/Roadmap.md

+# So, about the editor terms

+I'm thinking about a "playground / workspace" distinction where the playground autoevaluates, but doesn't persist.
+And then you can click something to "commit" it, which means it persists, you can dismiss it, etc.
+That will also persist the tree of things it depends on.

+# Strings!
+Want.

+--

 - [x] ok validate the stuff
 - [x] move the web UI over to the new type checking and valdiation